epang22/pcglobal/README.md

 More information about the SNOBFIT algorithm can be found at: https://www.mat.univie.ac.at/~neum/software/snobfit/

 Installation instructions:
+1. Download/clone this repository in any location.
-1. Download the minq5 package from: https://www.mat.univie.ac.at/~neum/software/minq/minq5.tar.gz.
+2. Download the minq5 package from: https://www.mat.univie.ac.at/~neum/software/minq/minq5.tar.gz.
 Extract in a folder named 'minq5' located in the 'pcglobal' directory.
-2. Install EMsoft.
+3. Install EMsoft.
 Code and installation instructions can be found at: https://github.com/EMsoft-org/EMsoft

 Use instructions: